-The influx of imported cars in Pakistan got a great customer response due to the fact that buyers were sick and tired of driving outdated boxes on wheels i.e. Mehran, Cultus and etc. In comparison to local cars, their imported counterparts had a range of innovative features at very competitive prices.
-But in response to one of my previous article ‘Here Is How You Can Calculate The Cost Of Importing A Car In Pakistan Yourself a lot of people questioned that why does importing a car yourself costs more as compare to buying the same car from the showroom.
+The influx of imported cars in Pakistan got a great customer response due to the fact that buyers were sick and tired of driving outdated boxes on wheels i.e., Mehran, Cultus and etc. In comparison to local cars, their imported counterparts had a range of innovative features at very competitive prices.
+But in response to one of my previous articles ‘Here Is How You Can Calculate The Cost Of Importing A Car In Pakistan Yourself, a lot of people questioned that why does importing a car yourself costs more as compared to buying the same car from the showroom.

 RELATED: Verify Auction Sheet